 As part of this mission and our dedication to healthy and local food education, MCFM offers free 20 to 30 minute professional cooking classes every Saturday between 10 and 11 a.m. in the train shed patio area in the summer and across from the Information Booth in the winter.

-In addition to cooking classes, Mill City Cooks often features book signings, celebrity guest chefs and cooking and baking events like our annual Bread Fest.
+In addition to cooking classes, Mill City Cooks often features book signings, local celebrity guest chefs and special events like our annual Bread Fest.
 Join the fun every Saturday from 10:30 to 11 May through October–rain or shine!

 Meet Our Chefs